irisbai1/PIC-10C-Final-Project/README.md

 # PIC-10C-Final-Project

 ## Doodle Jump
-The purpose of this code is to replicate the game Doodle Jump
+The purpose of this code is to replicate the game Doodle Jump.
+I decided to draw my own images to make the game my own.

-## Resources I Used
+## Resources I Used (not comprehensive)
     https://www.sfml-dev.org/tutorials/2.5/graphics-sprite.php
     https://markdown-guide.readthedocs.io/en/latest/basics.html
     https://stackoverflow.com/questions/23530360/how-do-you-make-a-clickable-sprite-in-sfml/23578981

+## How to Play
+1. Run application.
+2. Click on Play button.
+3. Use left and right arrow keys to move the doodle and have it jump on platforms.

 ## Timeline
 ### 5/9/20 - 20 min